Younest9/wordpress-unattended/README.md

 This setup uses the [official WordPress image](https://hub.docker.com/_/wordpress) and the [jwilder/dockerize](https://github.com/jwilder/dockerize) script.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.